-Jilissa Zoltko Rocks A ‘Little Black Bikini’ For Steamy Instagram Snap
+Jilissa Zoltko Rocks A 'Little Black Bikini' For Steamy Instagram Snap

-Jilissa Zoltko took to Instagram on Tuesday, February 16, to upload a new snapshot that showed her flashing some skin while relaxing outdoors.
+Jilissa Zoltko took to Instagram on Tuesday, February 16, to upload a new snapshot which captured her flashing some skin while relaxing outdoors.
 The American model rocked a black two-piece swimsuit from White Fox Swim in a pic that left her fans stunned.

-The skin-baring picture was snapped near the swimming pool area in her residential building.
-The location was familiar to many of her avid followers as it was featured in many of her pictures on social media.
-The influencer frequented the area for quick photo shoot sessions in skimpy outfits.
+The skin-baring picture was snapped near the swimming pool in her residential building.
+The location was familiar to her avid followers as it features in many of her pictures on social media.
+The influencer often frequents the area for quick photo shoots in skimpy outfits.

-Jilissa flaunted her golden complexion in a bikini set that treated her online admirers to a full look at her incredibly toned figure.
-The swimwear set included a top with triangle cups, which were padded and had a ruched look along the base.
-Notably, the size was a bit small for her shapely bust that a hint of her sideboob was visible from certain angles.
-The garment boasted thin straps that were tied over her neck for support, with another pair of strings tied around her back.
-The plunging neckline exposed her ample cleavage, which made many viewers happy.

-She rocked a pair of bottoms that were just as scanty.
-The waistband sat a few inches below her belly button, which showcased plenty of skin across her midsection.
-Viewers gushed over her flat tummy and abs, expressing their admiration for her body in the comments.
-The high leg cuts helped accentuate her curvy hips and toned legs.
-Like the top, the thong had strings that were tied on the sides of her hips.
+She rocked a pair of bottoms which were just as scanty.
+The front sat low and exposed plenty of her toned midsection.
+Viewers gushed over her flat tummy and abs, expressing their admiration for her body in the comments section.
+The high leg cuts helped accentuate her curvy hips and toned pins.
+Like the top, the thong had straps tied on the sides of her hips.

 Jilissa left her blond locks loose and styled in soft curls.
-She tossed most of its lengths over her right shoulder, with the ends grazing her bust.
+She tossed most of the lengths over her right shoulder, with the ends grazing her bust.
 The hottie sported several accessories, including gold hoop earrings, a ring, and a bangle.

 Jilissa tagged her outfit sponsor, White Fox Swim, in the caption and added a heart emoji.
-She also added a tag for the brand, and their other Instagram page, White Fox Boutique, in the picture.
+She also added a tag for the brand and their other Instagram page, White Fox Boutique, in the picture.

 Like many of her uploads, this new addition proved to be a popular one.
 The photo received more than 36,700 likes and over 510 comments in less than a day.
-Countless fans dropped compliments and praise, while several other supporters opted to express their feelings for the model with their choice of emoji.
+Countless fans dropped compliments and praise, while other supporters opted to express their feelings for the model with their choice of emoji.

 "So gorgeous," gushed an admirer.